nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   ```
   A1, A2, B3, B4, C5, C6, D7, E8, F9
   ```
-* `SUBJECT_NAME` and `GRADED_ITEM` are case-insensitive. (e.g "s/English" is considered the same as "s/english")
 * `GRADE_LETTER` must be in uppercase.
+* `SUBJECT_NAME` and `GRADED_ITEM` are case-insensitive. (e.g "s/English" is the same as "s/english")
+* Grades with the same Subject Name and Graded Item will be considered as duplicates.
-* Maximum number of characters for `SUBJECT_NAME` is limited to 20.
+* Minimum length for `SUBJECT_NAME` is 1 character, maximum 20 characters.
-* Maximum number of characters for `GRADED_ITEM` is limited to 25.
+* Minimum length for `GRADED_ITEM` is 1 character, maximum 25 characters.

 #### Add a grade: `add_grade`

-Adds a grade with a subject, a graded item and a grade alphabet specified by user.
+Adds a grade with a subject, a graded item and a grade letter specified by user.
 Stores in user system.

 Format: `add_grade s/SUBJECT_NAME gi/GRADED_ITEM gr/GRADE_LETTER`